-DANBURY, Conn. -- Senior Kyle McKinnon (New London, Conn.) rushed for 75 yards and three touchdowns to lead Western Connecticut to a 40-27 Massachusetts State Collegiate Athletic Conference football victory over UMass Dartmouth Saturday evening at the Westside Athletic Complex.
+DANBURY, Conn. -- Freshman Luis Gonzalez (Greenacres, Fla.) rushed for a career-high 140 yards and two touchdowns to lead UMass Dartmouth to a 28-12 Massachusetts State Collegiate Athletic Conference football victory over Western Connecticut Saturday evening at the Westside Athletic Complex.

-UMass Dartmouth will be idle until Saturday, October 13th when the Corsairs travel to Bridgewater, Mass. to take on Bridgewater State in a Massachusetts State Collegiate Athletic Conference clash that kicks off at 4:00 pm, while Western Connecticut heads to Worcester, Mass. next Saturday afternoon to square off with Worcester State in a MASCAC outing that kicks off at Noon.
+UMass Dartmouth hosts Massachusetts Maritime in a Massachusetts State Collegiate Athletic Conference clash next Saturday afternoon at Cressy Field that kicks off at Noon, while Western Connecticut heads to Fitchburg, Mass. for a MASCAC matchup with Fitchburg State next Saturday afternoon that also kicks off at Noon.